ppetrovtv/pine_script_docs/source/essential/Non-standard_chart_types_data.rst

 .. image:: images/Pine_Kagi.png

 Please note that you cannot plot Kagi lines from Pine script exactly as they look.
-You can just get a series of numbers that are somewhat OHLC values for Kagi chart and use them in your algorithms.
+You can only get a series of numbers similar to OHLC values for Kagi charts and use them in your algorithms.

-For detailed reference see `kagi <https://www.tradingview.com/study-script-reference/v4/#fun_kagi>`__.
+For detailed information, see `kagi <https://www.tradingview.com/study-script-reference/v4/#fun_kagi>`__.

 pointfigure function
 --------------------